 Policy 1.1.1 of the PPS promotes creating and sustaining healthy, liveable and safe communities.
-This is achieved in part by promoting efficient development and land use patterns which sustain the financial well-being of the province and municipalities over the long term, and by accommodating an appropriate affordable and market-based range and mix of residential types (1.1.1 a), b)).
-This is also achieved by promoting the integration of land use planning, growth management, transit-supportive development, intensification and infrastructure planning to achieve cost-effective development patterns, optimization of transit investments, and standards to minimize land consumption and servicing costs (1.1.1 e); and ensuring that necessary infrastructure and public service facilities are or will be available to meet current and projected needs.
+This is achieved in part by promoting efficient development and land use patterns which sustain the financial well-being of the Province and municipalities over the long term, and also by accommodating an appropriate affordable and market-based range and mix of residential types (1.1.1 a), b)).
+Furthermore, promoting the integration of land use planning, growth management, transit-supportive development, intensification and infrastructure planning to achieve cost-effective development patterns, optimization of transit investments, and standards to minimize land consumption and servicing costs (1.1.1 e); and ensuring that necessary infrastructure and public service facilities are or will be available to meet current and projected needs.

-Section 1.1.3 (Settlement Areas) further states that, "it is in the interest of all communities to use land and resources wisely, to promote efficient development patterns, protect resources, promote green spaces, ensure effective use of infrastructure and public service facilities and minimize unnecessary public expenditures."
-This section also adds policies specific to supporting active transportation (1.1.3e) and transit-supportive, where transit is planned, exists or may be developed (1.1.f).
-Section 1.1.3.4 states that, "appropriate development standards should be promoted which facilitate intensification, redevelopment and compact form, while avoiding or mitigating risks to public health and safety."
+Section 1.1.3 (Settlement Areas) further states that "It is in the interest of all communities to use land and resources wisely, to promote efficient development patterns, protect resources, promote green spaces, ensure effective use of infrastructure and public service facilities and minimize unnecessary public expenditures."
+This section also adds policies specific to supporting active transportation (1.1.3.e) and transit-supportive, where transit is planned, exists or may be developed (1.1.f).
+Section 1.1.3.4 states that "Appropriate development standards should be promoted which facilitate intensification, redevelopment and compact form, while avoiding or mitigating risks to public health and safety."

-Section 1.4 focuses on housing development: new housing is to be directed to locations where appropriate levels of infrastructure and public services are and will be available to support anticipated needs (1.4.3.c).
+Section 1.4 focuses on housing development, new housing is to be directed to locations where appropriate levels of infrastructure and public services are and will be available to support anticipated needs (1.4.3.c).

-The proposed development on the subject property is consistent with the policies of the PPS.
-The proposed development represents a compact form of development within the city's settlement area that will allow the efficient use of land, infrastructure and public service facilities and be at a transit-supportive density where transit, infrastructure and other services are already readily available.
-The proposed residential development will contribute to the mix of housing types available along Victoria Road North.
+The proposed development on the subject lands is consistent with the policies of the PPS.
+The proposed development represents a compact form of development within the City's settlement area that will allow the efficient use of land, infrastructure and public service facilities and be at a transit supportive density where transit, infrastructure and other services are already readily available.
+The proposed residential development will contribute to the mix of housing types available along Speedvale Avenue East.

-The proposed development is within easy walking distance to commercial plazas in the area (Victoria Road North and Grange Road) and is beside existing institutional uses.
+The proposed development is within easy walking distance to commercial plazas in the area (Speedvale Avenue East and Stevenson Street North) and in proximity to existing institutional uses.
 The proposal contributes to achieving an appropriate range of housing types and densities to help the City of Guelph meet projected requirements for current and future residents.